Multi-Scale Node Embeddings for Graph Modeling and Generation: Methodology

 \subsection{Logistic PCA}

-LPCA\footnote{The authors have historically called LPCA the \textit{directed} LPCA, but there was no straightforward acronym for its \textit{undirected} counterpart \cite{2021_symLPCA_Chanpuriya}.
-Since in this work, we will use only the symmetric one, we will call it LPCA for easiness.} \cite{2021_symLPCA_Chanpuriya} is a probabilistic model which aims to classify each edge as existing (class $ 1$) or non-existing (class $ 0$).
-This is a common ``spam / non-spam'' problem \cite{2021_LogReg4SpamNonSpam_Khanday}, but applied to objects (the links) that are not carrying explicit features - that is why node embeddings come into play.
+LPCA\footnote{The authors have historically called LPCA the \textit{directed} logistic model, and no acronym has been assigned for its \textit{undirected} counterpart \cite{2021_symLPCA_Chanpuriya}.
+In this work, we focus on the symmetric version, and refer to it simply as LPCA for easiness.} \cite{2021_symLPCA_Chanpuriya} is a probabilistic model which aims to classify each edge as existing (class $ 1$) or non-existing (class $ 0$).
+This is analogous to a standard ``spam / non-spam'' classification problem \cite{2021_LogReg4SpamNonSpam_Khanday}, but applied to links, which do not possess explicit features - hence, the need for node embeddings.